Julius von Soden: Youth and education

 a classical scholar.
 Throughout his life, Soden enjoyed classical authors, especially Homer and Dante.
 His view of the world was at first strongly influenced by David Strauss and then increasingly by Immanuel Kant.

 After leaving school in 1864, Soden began the study of law at the University of Tübingen, where he joined the Corps Suevia Tübingen, a student duelling society.
 In the fourth semester, he moved to Göttingen.
 The Austro-Prussian War of 1866 created a problem, since Soden had by then become a reserve officer and was a strong supporter of the Prussian Otto von Bismarck, while his family sympathized with Austria.
 He avoided the problem by remaining in Göttingen on the basis that it was impossible to travel to the south in wartime, only returning to Tübingen for his examinations in 1869.

 Soden then became a law clerk in Heilbronn, even though he had more interest in jurisprudence.
 When the Franco-Prussian War broke out in 1870, Soden was an enthusiastic volunteer, serving in the 4th Württemberg Cavalry.
 He saw little action, and when peace returned left the military and returned to his legal studies, passing his second legal examination in the fall of 1871.

 Travel and consulates

 Julius von Soden felt an urge to travel and see the world.
 He heard that German consuls, who had usually been merchants, were being replaced by civil servants, often lawyers, and took up a consular career, ready to go anywhere.
 He first obtained a position as vice-consul in Bucharest, then in 1872, after half a year, transferred to the newly established German consulate in Algiers.

 Soden loved to travel and, in the next few years, made many long voyages.
 After his first voyage from Marseilles to Algiers, in 1876 he was sent to Canton and then Hong Kong.

-In 1879 he was assigned to Havana.
-From 1881 to 1882 he was Resident Representative of the Minister to Lima, and in 1884 he was Consul General to St. Petersburg.
+In 1879, he was assigned to Havana.
+From 1881 to 1882, he was Resident Representative of the Minister to Lima, and, in 1884, he was Consul General to St. Petersburg.
 In these positions, he came to the conclusion that promotion of trade contacts was a job for businessmen, not consuls.
-He also began to take a broad view of the economic importance of developing German industry, shipping, and trade.
+He began to take a broad view of the economic importance of developing German industry, shipping, and trade.